mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 ```

 This code looks quite readable.
 It's concise and it flows from top to bottom, from left to right,
 similar to how we are used to read any text.
-There is no much noise too.
+There is not much noise too.

-Such code doesn't happen that often in real codebases though, because there are multiple complication
+That's not what real codebases look like though, because there are multiple complications
 along the happy composition path.
 Let's look at some of them.

 NULLs
 -----

 Any class instance in C# can be `null`.
-So, in the example above I might get runtime errors if
+In the example above I might get runtime errors if
 one of the methods ever returns `null` back.

 Typed functional programming always tries to be explicit about types, so I'll re-write the signatures